Google Cloud Identity and Access Management – IAM

 - Applications use service accounts to make authorized API calls, authorized as either the service account itself, or as Google Workspace or Cloud Identity users through domain-wide delegation.

-- A service account is identified by its email address, which is unique to the account.
+- is identified by its email address, which is unique to the account.

-- Service accounts do not have passwords, and cannot log in via browsers or cookies.
+- does not have passwords, and cannot log in via browsers or cookies.

-- Service accounts are associated with private/public RSA key-pairs that are used for authentication to Google.
+- are associated with private/public RSA key-pairs that are used for authentication to Google.

 - Other users or service accounts cannot impersonate a service account.